anon-blue/anon.blue/README.txt

+                        I want the meetings to be ovber :(

                             fdgfdgdhfdgdf           hghjfjh                 LONG
  LIVE TRUMP.
 LOVE LIVE THE REPUBLICAN PARTY, TRUE PARTY OF GOD, DEATH TO THOSE W HO OPPOSE US
          yo yiyo no no no
+                            not.

                                                                         where yo
 u at                            I'mthere. yes I think you know.
 Of course.
 Of co